 There are no examinations and all modules are assessed through course work.
 Assessments are work-based so students should normally be in work to undertake the course.

-A minimum 2:2 Honours degree, or an equivalent qualification, or in exceptional circumstances, three or more years’ significant managerial experience.
+A minimum 2:2 Honours degree or an equivalent qualification, and have at least 2 years management/matrix management experience or in exceptional circumstances, three or more years’ significant managerial experience.
 Applicants may be required to attend an interview.
 Assessments are work-based so students should normally be in work to undertake the course.

 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.